AEATech/transaction-manager-mysql/README.md

   - For `createInsertOnDuplicateKeyUpdate`, a PRIMARY KEY or `UNIQUE` index must exist to detect conflicts.
 Columns from `updateColumns` must be present in each row.
 - INSERT IGNORE semantics:
   - MySQL may silently skip rows that violate constraints.
 This is often non-idempotent from a business perspective.
+- DELETE semantics:
+  - Deleting the same identifiers twice is typically idempotent (2nd run affects 0 rows), but consider triggers/cascades/side effects.
+- DELETE with LIMIT:
+  - Use for chunking large deletions; combine with application-side iteration for full cleanup.
+- UPDATE semantics:
+  - Ensure your `WHERE` criteria (identifiers) uniquely target intended rows.
+Consider idempotency of repeated updates.
 - Identifier quoting:
   - Pass names without backticks — the library quotes them automatically.
 - MySQL 5.7 vs 8.x: